Industri4l-H3ll-Xpl0it3rs/.github/profile/README.md

 ### <img src="https://www.kolobok.us/smiles/standart/help.gif" width=40> What's that?

-That's the repo of the [industri4l_h3ll](https://t.me/industri4l_h3ll) where PoCs will be placed
+That's the repo of the [industri4l_h3ll](https://t.me/industri4l_h3ll) where PoCs and tools will be placed

-You can use them in bug bounty and CTFs
+You can use them in bug bounty, researches and CTFs

 PoCs will be created for old and for self-found vulnerabilities